West-Lane-Translator/wlt_content/content/pages/FAQ.md

 ### My television is quite old.
 Can I still use it to receive your broadcasts?

 For the best viewing experience, we recommend that you purchase a newer television.
-All receivers manufactured after 2007 are HDTV capable.
+All receivers manufactured since March 1, 2007 are HDTV capable.
 You do not need an elaborate system to view HDTV, even a modestly-priced HDTV will provide you with significantly improved picture quality.
 Alternately, "converter boxes" are manufactured to allow older